bwRavencl/ControllerBuddy-Pages/index.md

 ## Welcome

-Ever wanted to fly your favorite **flight simulators with a gamepad**?
+Ever wanted to fly in your favorite **flight simulators with a gamepad**?
-> Then look no further **ControllerBuddy** is what you have been looking for!
+> Then **ControllerBuddy** is what you have been looking for!

-On this page you will find everything you need to get you up in the skies with your favorite game controller.
+On this page you will find everything you need to take to the skies with your favorite game controller.

 ## Getting Started